-- 4.14.1 Although there is no statistical evidence for the number of people in Ross-on-Wye working from home, this issue was raised on several occasions during the plan consultation and people have commented on its importance generally and the need for further provision, especially in new developments.
+- 4.12.1 Although there is no statistical evidence for the number of people in Ross-on-Wye working from home, this issue was raised on several occasions during the plan consultation and people have commented on its importance generally and the need for further provision, especially in new developments.
 In terms of its impact on car-based commuting, this is also supported nationally.
-(Provision for home working should not be confused with the provision of 'live/ work' units; it is only about the availability of spaces in homes from which the home owner, perhaps with one other person, could either operate a small business or 'tele- commute'.) - 4.14.2 Policy E3 in the Herefordshire Local Plan supports home working and provides criteria to be used to assess its appropriateness for house extensions.
-This is fully supported but this plan also wishes to encourage developers of housing schemes to provide appropriate spaces in new houses.
+(Provision for home working should not be confused with the provision of 'live/ work' units; it is only about the availability of spaces in homes from which the home owner, perhaps with one other person, could either operate a small business or 'tele- commute'.) - 4.12.2 Policy E3 in the Herefordshire Local Plan supports home working and provides criteria to be used to assess its appropriateness for house extensions.

-4.15 Ross-on-Wye Community Land Trust
+4.13 Ross-on-Wye Community Land Trust